 "The kids love it," she said.
 "They write me letters telling me their favorite part of the presentation and how it helped them think about different cultures and themselves in a new way."

-Watkins has been an avid researcher of her family lineage, tracing her maternal and paternal ancestors through census records that until 1870 had no listing for "Indian.
+Watkins has been an avid researcher of her family lineage, tracing her maternal and paternal ancestors through census records that until 1870 had no listing for "Indian."
+Her great-great grandmother, Adeline Duncan, was listed as "mixed" by virtue of her African and Choctaw descent.

 "I've spent my entire life educating people about my skin color and my culture," she said.
 "Giving back to the community means I will continue to wear many hats and push for more education to gather and understand the needs we have -- to understand who we are so, in turn, we can be open to who our neighbor is."